apostrophecms/starter-kit-ecommerce/docs/developer/getting-started.md

 ## Initial configuration

-- Change the `shortName` value in your configuration in `app.js` note that installation using the CLI will complete this step automatically
+- Change the `shortName` value in your configuration in `app.js` note that installation using the CLI will complete this step automatically.
 ```js
 require('apostrophe')({
   shortName: 'my-project-name',